Abscess home remedies

 Wheatgrass, a rich source of chlorophyll and other nutrients, is claimed to have amazing healing benefits and has been used in cancer treatment as a nourishing and detoxifying agent14.
 Apparently it also has been used in the treatment of advanced gum infections.
 In The Wheatgrass Book, Dr Ann Wigmore reports dentist Homer Judkin's stunning successes in controlling Vincent's angina (trench mouth) and advanced cases of pyorrhea with chlorophyll injections into the gums.

-Suggested application would be for instance swilling it in your mouth like a mouthwash and/or applying it directly to the area of concern (similarly with wheatgrass powder [likely available in health food shops] diluted with some water).
+Suggested application would be for instance swilling it in your mouth like a mouthwash and/or applying it directly to the area of concern (similarly with wheatgrass powder [available online and likely in some health food shops] diluted in water).

 Goldenseal among other properties is credited with being anti-inflammatory and antimicrobial.
 To remove the swelling and pain from an abscessed tooth, try applying as long as tolerable (goldenseal is very bitter).